emojicode/emojicode.github.io/src/reference/safety.md

 If we hadn’t wrapped the initialization expression into an unsafe block we would get a compiler error.

-There is one noteworthy fact about the unsafe block we haven’t mentioned yet:
-The unsafe block does not create its own variable scope.
+Note that the unsafe block does not create its own variable scope.
 It is just syntactic sugar and does not affect flow control.
-We therefore recommend to keep all code that does not need to go into the unsafe block out of it.
+We therefore recommend to keep all code that does not need to go into an unsafe block outside.

 >!H You should take that biohazard sign quite seriously.
 Messing with memory
 >!H can go terribly wrong.